alicia6174/Kaggle-Whats-Cooking/Project.md

 * **Modeling** - We converted the csv file into an arff file so that the Weka environment would work more smoothly.
 We tried several multi-class classifiers for comparison.
 According to the evaluation (see §4), we saved the best model   **SMO** to make predictions.

-* **Prediction** - We repeated the steps of preprocessing and converting files to create the arff file of testing data.
+* **Prediction** - We repeated the steps of preprocessing and file conversion to create the arff file of testing data.
 Then we used Weka again to predict the result.
 Finally, we saved the result as a needed submission file and uploaded it on the Kaggle site for scoring.

-* Matrix
+* Matrix???
 ### Detailed steps<center>
 | Coding files \& ML Tools | Created files | Goals |
 | :--- | :--- | :--- |